spine/spine/docs/docs.md

 It's not possible to inherit class properties when using constructor functions, without a lot of copying.

 Spine has an approach to inheritance that uses JavaScript's native prototypal inheritance.
 The one caveat to this is that you can use the `new` keyword, as object aren't constructor functions.
-See `Klass`
+See `Class`

 #Collections